epistax1s/mqtt-ghost/README.md

-# MQTT Mimic
+# MQTT Ghost

-Documentation is available at [https://epistax1s.github.io/mqtt-mimic](https://epistax1s.github.io/mqtt-mimic).
+Documentation is available at [https://epistax1s.github.io/mqtt-ghost](https://epistax1s.github.io/mqtt-ghost).

 A utility for emulating MQTT clients and smart devices, executing scenarios based on DSL scripts.

 ## Quick Start

-This section provides the fastest way to get started with mqtt-mimic by downloading a pre-built JAR file from GitHub Releases, skipping the build process.
+This section provides the fastest way to get started with mqtt-ghost by downloading a pre-built JAR file from GitHub Releases, skipping the build process.

 ### Prerequisites